-3.2 Firefighting Equipment
+3.2.
+Firefighting Equipment

-Supplier shall install and properly maintain all legally mandated or recommended equipment including but not limited to fire alarms to detect and notify, monitor, and suppress fires.
+Supplier shall install and properly maintain all legally mandated or recommended equipment such as fire alarms to detect and notify, monitor, and suppress fires.
 All emergency equipment shall be maintained and tested at regular intervals, and Supplier shall maintain records of such testing, maintenance, and proper working order.
-Asbestos-containing fire-suppression materials (for example, blankets) are prohibited.
+Asbestos-containing fire-suppression materials-for example, blankets-are prohibited.